Optimizing dev server startup times for large monorepos

 }

-}Fallback Logic
+}Fallback logic

 Verification & Regression Protocol

-Performance Targets
+Performance targets

-- Primary KPI: Cold start time
+- Primary KPI: Cold start time under 8 s (measured via

-Engineering Steps
+Engineering steps

-- Benchmark against baseline (
+- Benchmark against the original baseline using